xtreme22886/SmartThings_UniFi-Presence-Sensor/README.md

 - You will need to be running the Docker container located here ().
 This is the Unifi Bridge that will act as the middle man between SmartThings and the Unifi Controller.
-- Install the Unifi Wireless Presence SmartApp into the SmartThings IDE
+- Install the Unifi Wireless Presence SmartApp into the SmartThings IDE -- Be sure to enable OAuth for this app.
+Publish the app.
-- Install the Unifi Presence Sensor Device Handler into the SmartThings IDE
+- Install the Unifi Presence Sensor Device Handler into the SmartThings IDE -- Publish the device handler
 - Configure the Unifi Wireless Presence SmartApp and click Save
 - Go back into the Unifi Wireless Presence SmartApp and select which wireless clients you wnat to monitor